M3Works/powder_bot/README.md

 # powder_bot
 Dashboards and tools for insights on the Powder River

+This is opensource work supported by [M3 Works](https://m3works.io)

 ## Code
 Jupyter notebooks can be found under the `notebooks/` directory.
 These notebooks are used to analyze and visualize data related to the Powder River.